trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 </figure>

 The many comments on this post and reactions to it show that this topic still has an emotional impact on visitors to the zoo.
 Almost all of the comments contain emojis with tears, hearts – often broken – and similar visual representations of grief and pain about the death of Thomas Dörflein.
 However, most of the comments refer to his ward and to the fact that “Knut” would be remembered just as much as Thomas Dörflein.
-The perceived symbiosis between the keeper and his nursling, and their combined emotional value, carried beyond their deaths and still had the capacity to mobilise emotions twelve and nine years after their deaths respectively.
+The perceived [[symbiosis|story.of-microbes-and-planets]] between the keeper and his nursling, and their combined emotional value, carried beyond their deaths and still had the capacity to mobilise emotions twelve and nine years after their deaths respectively.

 While this text was being written in the summer of 2021, Berlin Zoo received a copy of a self-published book.[^27] The author had already self-published another book, _Knut: The Bear, the City, and the Zoo_ in 2013 about the life of the polar bear.[^28] The 2020 book – a collection of texts, annotated photos probably taken by the author herself, and newspaper clippings – is predominantly written in the present tense.
 This seems somewhat unusual for an animal that died almost ten years ago.
 It announces a sequel, for the book ends while Knut is still a cub.
 But perhaps the grammatical present here is a translation of the emotional level.
 For some people, “Knut” is still present.